Ancient practices · Women only · New York City

 Connect & Be Seen

-We open and close in circle — one of the oldest forms of women's gathering.
-No advice, no fixing — just the rare experience of being truly witnessed by other women.
+We open and close in circle.
+No advice, no fixing, just the rare feeling of being witnessed by other women.

-As an example, your first session might look like this
+Your first session might look something like this

 01